tq-bit/qache/readme.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Besides caching single values, it also needed to keep related entries in sync.
-As a consequence, it comes with a few opinionated (but optional) default features:
+Besides caching single values, Qache also needed to keep related entries in sync while ensuring type safety.
+As a consequence, it comes with a few opinionated (but optional) features:

-- **One cache per API resource** -> Each endpoint an application targets must have its own Qache instance
+- **One cache per API resource** -> Each cache holds a single validation schema.
+This implies: Each resource an application targets must have its own Qache instance.
+This goes for both databases and APIs.
-- **Schema validation** -> The first entry that is added into the cache defines the schema for other entries
+- **Schema validation** -> The first entry that is added into the cache defines the schema for other entries.
-- **Default TTL** -> Default TTL for entries is set to 15 minutes
-- **Type safety** -> You can use Typescript Generics to improve Qache's intellisense
+- **Type safety** -> You can use Typescript Generics to improve intellisense for Qache
-- **Automatic cache updates** -> When a single entry is created or updated by its key, related entries are automatically updated as well
+- **Automatic cache updates** -> When a single entry is created or updated by its key, Qache will try to update related entries (= Array items in the same cache) as well

 ### Configuration API